 If it is the case you are unsure about what essay type you need to write, ask an instructor or tutor for advice.
 Although they might not mention the type when handing out an assignment, a tutor will usually explain what essay type is required for a particular assignment and how to work it out.
 You should find their tips beneficial in the future when you have to choose an essay type to suit various situations.

-You can always address our qualified essay writers to write your essay.
-Get your essay of the highest quality NOW!
-Our prices start at $11.99/page.
+You can always address our highly-qualified authors to write your essay.
+Our prices start just at $11.99/page.